WHY STUDY IN FRANCE?

 - An analogous Grandes Ecoles system that is on par with a Masters degree

-The average tuition fees for overseas students will depend on the University or College in France that they have selected.
-It will also vary depending on your course and nationality – EU or non-EU.
+The average tuition fees for overseas students will depend on the Universities in France that they have selected.
+It will also vary depending on your course and your nationality whether you belong to a country in the EU or a non-EU country.

 |Undergraduate Bachelor Degree||€ 2,770 – € 10,000 yearly|